slashinfty/run-get/README.md

 ## Running the Bot Yourself

 You will need Node.js (nvm is recommended) and yarn.
-Clone the repository, run `yarn install`, then `node index.js` to start the bot.
+Clone the repository, run `yarn install`, add your Discord API token to `config.js`, then `node index.js` to start the bot.

 ## Problems?